Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ## What kinds of errors Ü can prevent

 Ü is designed to prevent many common programming errors and mistakes, which are typical for some other programming languages.
-Many problems, which cause runtime errors, may be caught in compilation time.
+Many problems, which cause runtime errors in these languages, may be caught in compilation time in Ü.
 Here are listed some of such errors (but not all of them, obviously).